ar6841/MAV-pose-and-velocity-estimation-using-vision/README.md

 # Drone Localization using the onboard camera

-Estimation of the position,attitude and velocity of a Micro Aerial Vehicle using perspective projection and optical flow.
+Estimating the position, attitude and velocity of a drone flying over a mat of April tags using perspective projection and optical flow.

 /EstimatePose estimates the position and attitude of an MAV using the camera onboard capturing an april tag mat on the ground (Run estimatePose.m)